aqaPayam/NakhBot/docs/domain/06-business-rules-and-invariants.md

 If user marks an unlocked Liked By profile as Not Interested:

-* Create NotInterested pair record
+* Create NotInterested pair record with source `liked_by`.
-* Hide/close that liked-by card from default view
+* Hide/close that liked-by card from default view.
-* Do not notify the target
+* Do not notify the target.
+* Keep any existing FeatureUnlock only as payment/audit history.

+### Unmatch effect on Liked By

+If users later unmatch:

+* Old Likes must not return to Liked By.
+* Relevant Like records are closed with status `closed_by_unmatch`.
+* UserPairState becomes `unmatched`.
+* The pair must not appear again in Liked By, Explore, Nakh, or Match flows.
+* Existing FeatureUnlock records remain only as payment/audit history.

+### Like cancellation

+There is no user-facing Unlike or Like cancellation in MVP.

+Normal users cannot cancel a Like in MVP.

+If `LikeStatus.cancelled` is kept, it is reserved only for admin/system correction.

 ## 6. Nakh Rules